Originally posted 8/5/02

 I have faith that when the storm is over, there will be peace.

-Veterans and people diagnosed with Hepatitis C will one day find peace; this is our goal.
+Veterans and people diagnosed with Hepatitis C will find peace one day; this is our goal.